stechstudio/laravel-metrics/README.md

 | tags             | tags          | Dimensions        |
 | extra            | fields        | _ignored_         |
 | timestamp        | timestamp     | Timestamp         |

-Every one of these attributes can be specified using a class attribute with the 'metric' prefix (like `metricName`), or using a getting function like `getMetricName()`.

 ## Automatically sending metrics from Laravel events